vlindeman/thesis-code/README.md

 # thesis-code
 This is the code used in my master's thesis work about a cloud based neural network model for image classification.
 ### android folder
-The Android app used to communicate with the Flask API running on an AWS (EC2) instance.
+The Android Studio project for the app used to communicate with the Flask API.
 ### flask folder
-The code for the Flask API.
+The code for the Flask API running on an AWS (EC2) instance.
 ### development_testing folder
 Code used for testing etc during the project.